1970s and ‘80s saw the emergence of violence and suicide as public

 important program.
 An additional 14 states were brought into

 the program bringing the the total to 32 states.

-Federal funding remains level to fund NVDRS for a total of
+Federal funding remains at $11 million to fund NVDRS for a total of

 32 states to collect information about violent deaths.